 - Metrics: Publishers may not share access to the AdMob reporting console (unless with AdMob’s prior written consent on which metrics to share).

 - Code: Publishers may not share either source Google SDK code or uncompiled Google SDK code with any third party.

 AdMob’s network mediation service is intended to enable access to third party ad networks’ first party advertiser demand (as opposed to demand from exchanges, mediators or optimizers).
 Reporting in AdMob for ads served through AdMob's network mediation features may differ from reporting by third party ad networks.
 AdMob holds no responsibility for discrepancies in reporting, or for the performance or results of third party ad networks or software.
-The following applies both to AdMob's network mediation features and any third party network mediation that publisher may use:
+The following policies apply to publishers using AdMob’s network mediation feature or any other mediation feature:

-- Publishers will adhere to the following AdSense Program Policies:
+- Publisher will adhere to the following AdSense Program Policies: